4. “You must never feel good about successes”.

 Be it a narcissist lover or a narcissist parent, maintaining the illusion that the victim is always beneath their achievements, is of paramount importance.
 When you think about it, you’ll know that’s the one surefire way for them to maintain control.

 For a narcissist parent, it’s essential that the child achieves success on the terms they define.

-A sense of worth is associated to being the best in class, best at work, best in the eyes of society.
+A sense of worth is associated with being the best in class, best at work, best in the eyes of society.
 The grandiosity mentioned in the previous point translates into this messaging, often subtle and insidious.
-A compulsive need to prove themselves, is what the offspring of a narcissist is left with.
+A compulsive need to prove themselves is what the offspring of a narcissist is left with.